 14 Feb Top 4 blockchain law predictions for 2018!

-How blockchain can be the response to major legal issues and what new legal issues will arise in 2018 through its exploitation.
+How blockchain can be the response to major legal issues and what new legal issues will arise in 2018 through its exploitation, here are our predictions.

 The buzzing explosion of new technologies lately is coated with fear because of the growing number of cybersecurity meltdowns spreading all over and paralyzing users and markets.
-Blochchain seems to be the right response to it and below are the top 4 predictions on blockhain law for 2018 from my colleagues Elisa Rosati and Tommaso Ricci.
+Blochchain seems to be the right response to it and below are the top 4 blockchain predictions for 2018 from my colleagues Elisa Rosati and Tommaso Ricci.

 The European Commission has recently started to reinforce European engagement with multiple stakeholders involved in blockchain activities through the launch of the EU Blockchain Observatory and Forum with the scope of highlighting key developments of blockchain technology.